Heart Sutra: Versions

-The long version differs from the short version by including both an introductory and concluding section, features that most Buddhist sutras have.
-The introduction introduces the sutra to the listener with the traditional Buddhist opening phrase "Thus have I heard".
+The long version differs from the short version by including both an introductory and concluding section, features that most Buddhist sūtras have.
+The introduction introduces the sūtra to the listener with the traditional Buddhist opening phrase "Thus have I heard".
 It then describes the venue in which the Buddha (or sometimes bodhisattvas, etc.) promulgate the teaching and the audience to whom the teaching is given.
-The concluding section ends the sutra with thanks and praises to the Buddha.
+The concluding section ends the sūtra with thanks and praises to the Buddha.

 Both versions are chanted on a daily basis by adherents of practically all schools of East Asian Buddhism and by some adherents of Tibetan and Newar Buddhism.

 Dating and origins

 Earliest Chinese translation

-The earliest version of the Heart Sutra may have been translated by Zhi Qian in 222-250 CE.
-However because it was already lost by Xuanzang's time, its contents are unknown.
-According to Conze, Kumarajiva's (fl 4th century CE) translation of the short version of the Heart Sutra (T250) is the earliest translation of the Heart Sutra; however he believes it should be attributed to one of Kumarajiva's disciples.
+The earliest version of the Heart Sūtra may have been translated by Zhi Qian in 222–250 CE.
+However, because it was already lost by Xuanzang's time, its contents are unknown.
+According to Conze, Kumarajiva's (fl 4th century CE) translation of the short version of the Heart Sūtra (T250) is the earliest translation of the Heart Sūtra; however he believes it should be attributed to one of Kumarajiva's disciples.
 John McRae and Jan Nattier have argued that this translation was created by someone else, much later, based on Kumārajīva's Mahāprajñāpāramitāupadeśa (Great Treatise on the Perfection of Wisdom).
 The earliest extant copy of Kumarajiva's translation however, dates only to the Jin dynasty (1115–1234).
-According to Huili's biography, Xuanzang learned the sutra from an inhabitant of Sichuan, and subsequently chanted it during times of danger on his journey to the West (i.e. India).
-Xuanzang however did not translate the Heart Sutra until some years after his return to China in 649 CE.
-Xuanzang's version of the Heart Sutra (T251) in the Chinese Tripiṭaka is the first extant version to use the title "Heart Sūtra" (心經 xīnjīng).
-Fukui Fumimasa has argued that 心經 or Heart Sutra may mean dhāraṇī sutra.
+According to Huili's biography, Xuanzang learned the sūtra from an inhabitant of Sichuan, and subsequently chanted it during times of danger on his journey to the West (i.e. India).
+Xuanzang however did not translate the Heart Sūtra until some years after his return to China in 649 CE.
+Xuanzang's version of the Heart Sūtra (T251) in the Chinese Tripiṭaka is the first extant version to use the title "Heart Sūtra".
+Fukui Fumimasa has argued that Heart Sūtra may mean dhāraṇī sūtra.

-This sutra is classified by Edward Conze as belonging to the third of four periods in the development of the Prajñāpāramitā canon, although because it contains a mantra (sometimes called a dhāraṇī), it does overlap with the final, tantric phase of development according to this scheme, and is included in the tantra section of at least some editions of the Kangyur.
-Conze estimates the sutra's date of origin to be 350 CE; some others consider it to be two centuries older than that.
+This sūtra is classified by Edward Conze as belonging to the third of four periods in the development of the Prajñāpāramitā canon, although because it contains a mantra (sometimes called a dhāraṇī), it does overlap with the final, tantric phase of development according to this scheme, and is included in the tantra section of at least some editions of the Kangyur.
+Conze estimates the sūtra's date of origin to be 350 CE; some others consider it to be two centuries older than that.